 In a lot of ways, I can’t really argue with the decision.
 After all, it is a little haphazard to deal with three children from the Skywalker bloodline in one movie and their names a little awkward.
 Even the New Jedi Order itself as it was created in the Jedi Academy trilogy and expanded onward with such members as the Dathomiri witch Kirana Ti, the clones Dorsk 81-83, the old Bespin hermit Streen, the former dark Jedi Kam Solusar, the librarian and lore bard Tionne Solusar, the Corellian Jedi Coran Horn, the former Imperial turned Rebel commando Kyle Katarn, the Mon Calamari healer Cilghal the maverick Kyp Durron and so many others was perhaps even more awkward and unevenly balanced with so many back stories that just wouldn’t fit together or leave room for anything new in a film expansion.
 It could have, but it would have been a different direction.

 But I miss them.
 I miss reading Jedi Academy in reverse from the library at my grandparents’ house and in the hospital that one time I had tests for why I was losing so much weight when I was twelve or so: for an eating disorder that I did not have.
-And I miss the mystery and innocence of Junior Jedi Knights when visiting my relatives or just reading at recess.
+And I miss the mystery and innocence of Young Jedi Knights when visiting my relatives or just reading at recess.
 It’s funny how, in missing my old friends from the Old Trilogy, I made new ones and I guess I took it for granted that they would always be there.
 Of course, I know that they are.
 The Legends books still exist and the memories I built around them are also still in mind: if no longer a part of my own present reality.

 Yet there is something heartbreaking about the premise of The Force Awakens after reading and participating in the Old Expanded Universe.
 Whereas Luke had to deal with a small number of fallen Jedi from his ranks in the Old EU, in The Force Awakens the Jedi Order was destroyed before it was even reborn by his own nephew.
 As of right now, we don’t even know who those prospective Jedi used to be, or could have been.
 Maybe some of them were characters from the old EU and they never got to reach their full potential.
 And Luke Skywalker isn’t the new Jedi Grandmaster.
 He might even argue that he’s not even a Jedi Master anymore.
 His goal to pass on what he had learned ended so catastrophically in a full circle manner: his father having betrayed the Old Order and his sister’s son destroying the new.
 It is even more devastating when you consider how the Jedi of the Old EU had families and friends, to the point where Luke had been married and eventually had a son.
 Then you look at The Force Awakens and realize that Luke is living on a planet in what seems to be self-exile: his dreams pretty much destroyed by someone he trusted.
 Han and Leia don’t have Jacen, Jaina, or Anakin and instead had one son who becomes Kylo Ren and even they don’t stay together.

-There are no Junior Jedi Knights anymore in the main canon.
+There are no Young or Junior Jedi Knights anymore in the main canon.
 If there were any, they are in Clone Wars and Rebels and even their status as living Padawans or Initiates is in flux and more doubt.
 It’s funny how when I moved past a lot of the Old EU, even when it was still canon, it still hurts – actually hurts – knowing that this much darker universe never experienced those adventures of inspiration, optimism, growth, or exploration.
 From a certain point of view, it wasn’t just Luke’s dream that got killed on the cutting room floor.

 But that is a pessimistic perspective and it’s your focus that determines your reality.
 The fact is, while all those things might be gone, they aren’t really.
 The books still exist and there are still young Jedi, fallen Jedi, and Sith characters with which young fans can relate.
 And we don’t know the details behind the past of The Force Awakens, never mind its future.
 Rey can continue to develop as a character and perhaps bring that one element back to Luke with which he had always represented: hope.
 Maybe Luke hasn’t been idle in his exile.
 We could see more Jedi.
 They might not be as monastic and supposedly insular as the ones George Lucas made in the Prequels, but that would be an improvement.